Hysteroscopy

 Most patients leave after their procedure saying it was not as bad as they expected.

 During the procedure you may have some period type pain.
 Painkillers such as paracetamol or ibuprofen should help with this pain.
-We advise that you take these around one hour before your procedure.
+We advise that you take these around 1 hour before your procedure.

 You can expect to have some vaginal bleeding for up to a week after your procedure.
 Please contact your GP or the clinic if you are worried.